Datatypes

 Location (area.location)

 GPS coordinates for the boundary of the area.
-The first and last points of a polygon must be identical to form a ring (like GeoJSON and WKT), and the points should wind counterclockwise.
-These two rules are in place .
+The first and last points of a polygon must be identical to form a ring (like GeoJSON and WKT).
+It's recommended that the points should wind counterclockwise and the first point starts where the trail comes in.
+This can help make downstream judgements about rendering.
 The perimeter is a single ring.
 Unlike many geospatial polygon representations, an area doesn't contain holes and is not a multi-polygon.

 Examples